 We previously examined a data set involving the elytra lengths of male and female T. dubius beetles and calculated various descriptive statistics using proc univariate (see Chapter 3).
 We now examine whether these data are normally-distributed using normal quantile plots.
 A normal quantile plot is requested by adding the command qqplot with the normal option to the program (see below).
 A histogram and fitted normal curve can also be generated using the histogram command with the normal option.
-Separate analyses are requested for male and female beetles using a by statement, because the two sexes differ in size and could also have potentially different distributions.
+Separate analyses are requested for male and female beetles using a class statement, because the two sexes differ in size and could also have potentially different distributions.
 We observe that the normal quantile plots for female beetles is close to linear, suggesting a normal distribution, while the males show some curvature.

 '''

 SAS Program

 normal_quantile_plot.sas;

-options pageno=1 linesize=80;

 title 'Fitting the normal to elytra data';

 data elytra;

 input sex $ length;

 datalines;

+М

 4.9

+F

 5.2

+М

+4.9

 F

-M

-4.9
+4.2

-F 4.2
+F

-F 5.7
+5.7

 etc.

-M 5.1
+5.1

+М

 F

 4.4

+М

-M 4.8
+4.8

+М

-M 4.6
+4.6

 F

 3.7

+;

 run;

 Descriptive statistics, histograms, and normal quantile plots;

 proc univariate plots data=elytra;

 Separate analyses for each sex;

 class sex;

 var length;

-histogram length/ vscale=count normal(w=3) wbarline=3 waxis=3 height=4;
+histogram length/ vscale=count normal;

-qqplot length / normal waxis=3 height=4;
+qqplot length / normal;

-symbol1 h=3;

 run;

-quit;

 '''